Rambutan: Cultivation

 Most commercial cultivars are hermaphroditic; cultivars that produce only functionally female flowers require the presence of male trees.
 Male trees are seldom found, as vegetative selection has favored hermaphroditic clones that produce a high proportion of functionally female flowers and a much lower number of flowers that produce pollen.
 Over 3,000 greenish-white flowers occur in male panicles, each with five to seven anthers and a nonfunctional ovary.
 Male flowers have yellow nectaries and five to seven stamens.
 About 500 greenish-yellow flowers occur in each hermaphroditic panicle.
 Each flower has six anthers, usually a bilobed stigma, and one ovule in each of its two sections (locules).
-The flowers are receptive for about one day, but may persist if pollinators are excluded.
+The flowers are receptive for about one day but may persist if pollinators are excluded.

 In Thailand, rambutan trees were first planted in Surat Thani in 1926 by the Chinese Malay K. Vong in Ban Na San.
 An annual rambutan fair is held during August harvest time.

 In Malaysia, rambutan flowers from March to July and again between June and November, usually in response to rain following a dry period.
 Flowering periods differ for other localities.
 Most, but not all, flowers open early in the day.
 Up to 100 flowers in each female panicle may be open each day during peak bloom.
-Initial fruit set may approach 25 percent, but a high abortion level contributes to a much lower level of production at harvest (1 to 3 percent).
-The fruit matures 15–18 weeks after flowering.
+The initial fruit set may approach 25 percent, but a high abortion level contributes to a much lower level of production at harvest (1 to 3 percent).
+The fruit matures 15 to 18 weeks after flowering.

 Rambutan cultivation in Sri Lanka mainly consists of small home gardens.
 Malwana, a village in the Kelani River Valley, is popular for its rambutan orchards.
-Their production comes to market in May, June, and July, when it is very common to observe seasonal traders along the streets of Colombo.
+Their production comes to market in May, June, and July when it is very common to observe seasonal traders along the streets of Colombo.
 Sri Lanka also has some off-season rambutan production in January and February in areas such as Bibile, Medagama, and Monaragala.

 Both male and female flowers are faintly sweet-scented and have functional nectaries at the ovary base.
 Female flowers produce two to three times more nectar than male flowers.
 Nectar sugar concentration ranges between 18–47 percent and is similar between the flower types.
 Rambutans are an important nectar source for bees in Malaysia.

 Cross-pollination is a necessity because the anther is absent in most functionally female flowers.
 Although apomixis may occur in some cultivars, rambutans, like lychee, are dependent upon insects for pollination.
 In Malaysia, where only about one percent of the female flowers set fruit, no fruit is set on bagged flowers while hand pollination resulted in a 13 percent fruit set.
-Pollinators may maintain a fidelity to either male or hermaphroditic flowers (trees), thus limiting pollination and fruit set under natural conditions where crossing between male and female flowers is required.
+Pollinators may maintain fidelity to either male or hermaphroditic flowers (trees), thus limiting pollination and fruit set under natural conditions where crossing between male and female flowers is required.